While money market funds are paying

 Coupon Rate: yield based on initial issue price

-Cumulative: skipped dividends must still be paid before common
+delayed for five-years, or even indefinitely.
+However, any skipped dividends must be paid before common

 Current Yield: yield based on current share price.